 The notion that palliative care cancer life expectancy is compromised is not supported by evidence.
 In fact, palliative care often provides patients with greater comfort, which can positively impact their overall survival.

-Importance of Palliative Care for Cancer Patients
+Criticisms of Palliative Care

 Benefits of Palliative Care in Oncology and Beyond